What you need to know about the Common Loon…

 • Be respectful.
 When visiting wetlands, make sure to leave the area as you found it.
 Properly dispose of trash, recyclables, and food scraps.

 Of course, helping injured birds is a great way to help!
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for assistance.

 Together we help keep our loons safe!